Troubsko

 Troubsko (Strutz) is a municipality and village in Brno-Country District in the South Moravian Region of the Czech Republic.
-It has about 2,300 inhabitants.
+It has about 2,400 inhabitants.

 Etymology

-According to a legend, in the early 11th, Prince Jaromír was to be assassinated by the rival Vršovci family in Velíz near Kublov.
+According to legend, in the early 11th, Prince Jaromír was to be assassinated by the rival Vršovci family in Velíz near Kublov.
 At the last moment, Jaromír's guide Hovora blew his trumpet (in Czech troubil) so that companions from Prague were alerted and saved the prince.
 For sounding the call to rescue him, Jaromír granted Hovora a settlement which he called Troubsko.

-However, the name of the village is most likely named after wooden pipes (trouby in Old Czech) that supplied water to citizens.
+However, the name of the village is most likely named after wooden pipes (trouby in old Czech) that supplied water to citizens.